starcoinorg/stargate/demo/RockPaperScissors/README.md

 # RockPaperScissors
-A smart contract demo written with libra move ir (.mvir).
+RockPaperScissors is a smart contract demo written with libra move ir (.mvir).
+Suppose you've successfully opened the channel according to the [gettingstarted document](../../gettingstarted.md).

 1. Deploy Module to Chain
     In alice's cli